JapanPanda/DDR-Discord-Bot/README.md

 - [X] Song recommendation - Gives 3 songs that have charts in a certain level specified.
 - [X] Rival Code - Gives a user's rival code.
 - [X] Score Manager - Stores manually entered scores and sorts them by difficulty and playstyle.
-- [ ] News scraper - Scrapes EA Gate (official Dance Dance Revolution website) for news.
+- [X] News scraper - Scrapes EA Gate (official Dance Dance Revolution website) for news.
+- [ ] DDR Community Rating Integration - Scrapes DDR Community for timing difficulty ratings

 Have any suggestions?
 Create an issue on Github.